shanefrancis93/shanesblog-frontend/frontend/public/poems/Poems/At peace.md

 ---
 published: true
 description: "Feeling cerebral and a sense of rebirth."
+prompt: "scribbled drawing of the water on low tide"
+model: "DALLE-3"
 ---

 At last at peace

 And now at ease